The Clergy & Staff

 In November 2010, Fr.
 Todd accepted a call to St. Luke’s Episcopal Church in Grants Pass, OR.
 While there, he organized spiritual quiet days for the parish, led a monthly movie night discussion, taught the adult forum between services, served on Diocesan Council, and participated in an ecumenical clergy group.

 Fr.
 Todd began his tenure at St. John’s on November 1, 2016.
 Although the East Coast is different from his Northwest roots, he is finding this area to be a loving, giving, supportive place to live.
 He sees himself as the Chief Spiritual Officer of the church and continues to be concerned about the well-being of all people.
-He offers spiritual quiet days at least twice a year, continues his practice of visiting a local bar once a week, and works to visit parishioners every Monday.
+He has offererd spiritual quiet days, a number of adult studies, currently serves on Diocesan Council, and also serves on the board of the Hagerstown Area Religious Council..
+Mondays are his visitation days when he makes personal home visits to parishioners.
 He is committed to excellent liturgy, quality preaching, education for adults and youth, and the inclusion of all people equally as members in the household of God.
 His favorite hobby is officiating high school football, and he can be seen on autumn Friday nights working as a side judge for the Washington County Football Officials Association.

 If you would like to know more about Fr.
 Todd or have questions about the Episcopal Church or St. John’s Parish, please call the church office (301-733-2560) and make an appointment to meet with him.
 If you have a pastoral emergency, please contact him at 541-659-8151.